-I started out in office management, feeding the Chimps.
+I started out in office management, feeding the crew.
 Now I’m in marketing, handling production and inventory.
 I’ve had 4 different jobs, 4 different managers, and 6 different desks.
-But not once have I ever really dug into this app called MailChimp.
+But not once have I ever really dug into this app called Mailchimp.
 I’m about as far from expert status as you can get, and I work with the people who build the thing.

 Somewhat embarrassed by my lack of knowledge, I decide to peek into the app and discover for myself what I should prioritize as my first steps.
 It seems to me that before my store opens, there’s not much I can do as far as email marketing goes besides build my list, so I focus on list building tools in order to not get overwhelmed: signup forms, campaign templates, and connecting my store.